jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 <blockquote>
 Since our system was recently optimized to make our web app scans faster, a lot of internal traffic happens using Java serialization stream.
 To debug any issue, use this tool to decode the Java serialization to human readable form and them check if its an issue with the code or data passed to it.

 **Note:** This tool was not tested across all repositories due to lack of time.
-However testing it against our own code base asclepius backend showed the tool to be promising.
+However, testing it against our own code base asclepius backend showed the tool to be promising.
 Please reach out to us in our slack channel #project-asclepius.
 </blockquote>

 We are given yet another project to search for: **asclepius**.

-Lets look at the `.git/config` to see where this repository is hosted, assuming the other project would be in the same place.
+Let's look at the `.git/config` to see where this repository is hosted, assuming the other project would be in the same place.

 ```console
 [core]